-GAINESVILLE, Fla. — Consumer confidence among Floridians dropped one point in February to 76 from January, according to a University of Florida survey.
+GAINESVILLE, Fla. — Consumer Sentiment among Floridians dropped one point in February to 76 from January, according to a University of Florida survey.
 The modest decline followed two months of rising levels of confidence in the economy.

 The test of whether the confidence is sustained will come in March, he said.
 In 2011, it dropped four points.
 It continued to decline steadily until August as Americans reacted pessimistically to events at home and abroad.